-The reality is that many jobs have their mundane elements, and some have more than others.
-So how can we ensure that our teams are motivated to carry out the less stimulating aspects of their roles?
+The reality is that many jobs have mundane elements, especially when repeated over a long period of time.
+So how can businesses ensure that employees are motivated to carry out the less stimulating aspects of their roles?

 This is the issue that organizational psychologists Greg R. Oldham and J. Richard Hackman sought to address.
 In 1975, they studied 658 workers in 62 jobs across seven organizations, publishing the resulting theory the following year.
 Their Job Characteristics Model remains a blueprint for job design 40 years later.